omkarium/rufendec/README.md

 - Suppress all terminal I/O while working on a single file.
 - The program is multi-threaded, so the user can manually choose the number of threads.
 - The password file with ".omk" extension can be maintained in /etc, /home, /root or even the current directory (".") if you are a linux user.
 For windows, the file can be placed either in the current directory or "C:/WINDOWS/SYSTEM32/config"
-- PBKDF2-HMAC-SHA256 is used for the key derivation.
-The default iterations the program use is 60000
+- Argon2ID and PBKDF2-HMAC-SHA256 can be used for the key derivation.
+Argon2 is used by default and the default iterations is 10
 - Encrypted files can be observed with a ".enom" extension, so you can distinguish between encrypted and normal files.
 - Program refuse to encrypt already encrypted source files (with ".enom extension") as a safe guard mechanism by preventing double encryption (But is won't work when using file-level encryption).
 - Prevents accidentally encrypting directories such as /, /etc, /bin, /sbin etc. We have totally 23 illegal locations defined in the program.